 The village is lively only at summer holidays when schools are closed, some parents, children and families return to the village and as soon as the holiday comes to a close, they all leave.
 Above and below is the home of the lady who was so pleased to talk to me about the village.
 She was wonderful and very respective.
 What I learned from her, I imagined I would have never known such from a very younger person.She said to me that there are lots of houses that we were seeing around have been left behind by their owners many years ago and they have never returned because life in the village became unbearable.
-France did not build lifestyle in the villages that would match with the day to day living of the youths.
-There were no fashion shopping for the youths, no cafes or restaurants – if you would only find one or two, since fashion lifestyle, inventions of technology and lots more are abiding to cities and big towns only, they saw a decline in everyday commodities and there were not enough of social activities to keep their youths active, therefore it made the younger generations, families and children vanished and never returned and their houses are closed and locked up.
-To be honest I found only one shop in that village that was a”pharmacy.”
+France did not build lifestyle for families in the villages that would match with the day to day living of the youths.
+There were no fashion shopping for the youths, no cafes or restaurants – if you would only find one or two you’d be lucky.
+Fashion lifestyle, inventions of technology and lots more are abiding to cities and big towns only, they saw a decline in everyday commodities and there were not enough of social activities to keep their youths active and happy, therefore it made the younger generations, families and children vanished and never returned and their houses are closed and locked up.
+To be honest I found only one shop in that village that was a “pharmacy.”

 Next I came up the Market Hall in the town which was built in the 12th century.
 I met with some tourists from Holland who knew no words in French.
 The map in their hands was a torture since it was in French and they were looking for the Market Hall, and since I spoke English to them, it was a great relief for them because they wanted to know where they were and if they were in the right way to the Market Hall, and lucky we were all walking up the narrow cobbled path where the Market stands.
 When in France if you don’t speak some French, huh, I imagine it is so difficult a time, but hence everyone can enjoy a lovely holiday.Further down the road we met some more tourists whilst on our strolls.
 And I am more than sure they found the same story as myself did about the village.
 Everywhere I passed by I realised that all the shutters and doors of homes were shut, and lonely.
 And below I came across this home that all shutters were open with a lovely garden.
 Guess, my camera did not miss it either!